Information about Cape Engaño Lighthouse

-Cape Engaño Lighthouse is among the four lighthouses built during the Spanish Colonial period which served as a guide for sailing ships.
+The lighthouse is among the four lighthouses built during the Spanish Colonial period that served as guides for sailing ships.
 The construction of the edifice started on September 21, 1888, and was finished on December 31, 1892.
-Volcanic rocks were used in building the lighthouse, and most of the workers were Filipinos.
+Volcanic rocks were used to build the lighthouse, and most of the workers were Filipinos.

-The Spaniards named it “Engaño” which means “to entice or attract” because when they first arrived on the island, they were amazed by its natural beauty.
-Engineer Magin Pers y Pers made the initial design of the structure.
-Guillermo Brockman then took over and constructed the sophisticated parts making use of locally produced equipment.
+The Spaniards named it “Engaño” which means “to entice or attract,” because when they first arrived on the island, they were amazed by its natural beauty.

 There is no entrance fee to the lighthouse, but there is an environmental fee of PhP50 for Palaui Island.
 Getting a guide who will accompany you on the trek to the lighthouse would also be more convenient.